A shipwreck with ancient Greek treasures dating back to the Ptolemaic era of Egypt was recently discovered in the waters off Alexandria.

 In yet another part of the ancient, lost city of Heracleion, a tumulus stretching alongside the northeast entrance canal revealed remains of a large Greek funerary area covered with sumptuous funerary offerings dating back to the first years of the 4th century BC, according to Goddio.

-The staggeringly beautiful and well-preserved Greek vases the underwater archaeologist uncovered at the tumulus, according to the diver, “beautifully illustrate the presence of Greek merchants and mercenaries who lived in Thonis–Heracleion, the city that controlled the entrance to Egypt at the mouth of the Canopic branch of the Nile.”
+According to a diver, the staggeringly beautiful and well-preserved Greek vases the underwater archaeologist uncovered at the tumulus “beautifully illustrate the presence of Greek merchants and mercenaries who lived in Thonis–Heracleion, the city that controlled the entrance to Egypt at the mouth of the Canopic branch of the Nile.”

 Ancient Egypt port a trade hub for Greek ships

-Before Alexandria was even a glimmer in Alexander the Great’s eye, Heracleion enjoyed its glory days as it served as the main port of entry into Egypt for all the many ships arriving from all over the Greek world.
+Before Alexandria was even a glimmer in Alexander the Great’s eye, Heracleion enjoyed its glory days, as it served as the main port of entry into Egypt for all the many ships arriving from throughout the Greek world.
 Thonis-Heracleion was for centuries the largest port of Egypt on the Mediterranean before Alexander founded Alexandria in 331 BC.

 Shipwreck only one of the ancient Greek treasures